FoundationDB/fdb-kubernetes-operator/docs/design/implemented/process_group_status.md

 In addition to the challenges of reconciling process lists, we have areas where we lose track of important information once a pod is deleted.
 A particularly challenging area is the tracking of IP addresses.
-IP addresses are the only mechanism we have to safely exclude processes during shrinks and replacements.
+IP addresses are the only mechanism we have to safely exclude podNames during shrinks and replacements.
 If a pod is deleted, and the operator recreates it, it will go into a pending state while it waits to be scheduled.
 If the pod cannot be scheduled, it will never receive an IP address.
 This means the operator has no way of knowing if it is safe to remove the process.
-If we could track all of the IP addresses a process has had independently of the pod lifecycle, we could safely replace processes that are stuck in a pending state.
+If we could track all of the IP addresses a process has had independently of the pod lifecycle, we could safely replace podNames that are stuck in a pending state.

 The scope of this design is restricted to managing the FoundationDBCluster object, and resources that are downstream of that object.
 Managing backups,